I work to create positive social impact.

 My name is Inder Comar.
 I am a corporate attorney, a non-profit executive director, and an international fixer.
 On this website, I write about what it means to create positive social impact as a professional (particularly international impact).

-It is no longer possible to sit by and watch other people write history.
-Good hearted, hard-working people have an obligation to jump into this unique historical moment and push social forces in the direction of progress, betterment, and evolution.
+It is no longer possible to sit by and watch other people push the world into chaos.
+Good hearted, hard-working people must jump into the present and push social forces in the direction of progress, betterment, and evolution.
 The alternative is to watch things get worse, not better.